How To Become A Successful Nurse Paralegal

 The unique nature of their work is the reason why nurse paralegals are usually better paid than ordinary paralegals.
 Their expertise of medicine and the knowledge of legal issues are of extreme value to law firms.
 The salary of nurse paralegals varies depending on their education, their experience, the organization they work for, as well as the country they work in.

-The usual starting salary is about $30 000, whereas the average salary after a decade of working experience is almost $70 000.
+The usual starting salary for paralegals and legal assistants overall (including nurse paralegals) is about $49,500 whereas the average salary after a decade of working experience is almost $70,000 (BLS, 2016 Wage Data).
 The nurse paralegals who work for law firms are paid the best, with the nurse paralegals employed by hospitals being next on the list, followed by those employed by private practices and the government.
 The self-employed nurse paralegals have the lowest income.